shermozle/SnowCannon/README.md

 Next, install the dependent modules:

-    $ npm install knox node-uuid measured
+    $ npm install knox node-uuid measured fluent-logger

 And finally run it:

     $ node snowcannon.js

-If you are using the default HTTP port 80, you may need to run node using `sudo` (and potentially the full path to your node binary).
+If you are using the default HTTP port 80, you may need to run node using `sudo` (and potentially supply the full path to your node binary).

 ## Testing